 |

 Established in 1949Soil and Water Conservation Districts (SWCD) were established across the country after the Dust Bowl devastated farmlands and soil quality.
-In Indiana, every county (92) has an SWCD established and providing local level conservation efforts.
+In Indiana, all 92 counties have an established SWCD office that provides local level conservation efforts.

 |

-Our PartnersThe Madison County SWCD works with Purdue Extension, the Natural Resource Conservation Service (NRCS), other SWCDs, and local groups to provide conservation education, services, and programs.
+Our PartnersThe Madison County SWCD works in conjunction with our local Purdue Extension office, the Natural Resource Conservation Service (NRCS), IDEM, IDNR, other SWCDs, and many local groups to provide environmental education, conservation services, and programs.

 |